Analysis | Two late polls mirroring 2016 results have Democrats spooked — but there are important differences

 Third, pollsters are more acutely aware of what happened in 2016 than are voters.
 Marquette University is very aware that its 2016 results were off the mark.
 The assumptions the pollster makes this year about who will turn out to vote are going to be informed by the incorrect assumptions made then and the actual turnout.

-Fourth, the map this year looks very different than in 2016.
+Fourth, the map this year looks very different than it did in 2016.
 Biden leads in Arizona, Georgia and Florida, states that Trump essentially has to win if he is to be reelected.
 Trump was up eight points in Ohio at this point in 2016; now, the state is tied, and Biden is making a last-minute stop in Cleveland.

 Of course, Trump can still win, as Nate Silver outlined over the weekend.
 The Register and Marquette polls may be signs that White working-class voters are coming home for Trump in the way that won him his narrow victory in 2016.
 Other dominoes could fall elsewhere to Trump’s advantage.
 His efforts to block vote-counting in these states could bear fruit.